 No matter who you are, evangelism in the United States today can be hard.

-Jill Fuhs teaches evangelistic skills to college students at Big Break, a week-long conference offered by Cru during spring break.
+Jill Fuhs teaches evangelistic skills to college students.
 In her training she’s focusing more and more on developing communication skills.
 She frequently refers to a quote she recently heard.

 “Our posture towards people has become as important as our message.” – Barry Warren, creator of Perspective.

 She remembers a conversation with a girl who said she had decided after her sister died that God didn’t exist.
 Though she didn’t tell Jill this in an emotional way, Jill knew this was an emotionally weighted conversation.

 So she chose to “answer emotion with emotion and logic with logic.”